+Discussion

+Software to be installed on programmed devices of the voting system includes executable code, configuration files, data files, and election specific software.

 3.1.4-B – Software information

-The manufacturer must provide at a minimum in the user documentation the following information for each piece of software to be installed or used to install software on programmed devices of the voting system:
+Software installation documentation must include the following information for each piece of software to be installed or used to install software on programmed devices of the voting system:

-software product name
+software product name;

 software version number

-software manufacturer name
+software manufacturer name;

-software manufacturer contact information
+software manufacturer contact information;

-type of software (application logic, border logic, third party logic, COTS software, or installation software)
+type of software (application logic, border logic, third party logic, COTS software, or installation software);

-list of software documentation
+list of software documentation; and

-component identifiers (such as filenames) of the software, and type of software component (executable code, source code, or data)
+component identifiers (such as filenames) of the software, and type of software component (executable code, source code, or data).

+flag to indicate whether or not the given software product should be considered “election-specific” (e.g., election-specific=[True|False]) to differentiate software used for implementing essential election application logic functions (such as counting) from more generic software (such as generic file-system functions).

 3.1.4-C – Software location information

-The manufacturer must provide in the user documentation the location (such as full path name or memory address) and storage device (such as type and part number of storage device) where each piece of software is installed on programmed devices of the voting system.
+Software installation documentation must include the location (such as full path name or memory address) and storage device (such as type and part number of storage device) where each piece of voting system software is installed on programmed devices of the voting system.